eliasylee/winnie_code/README.md

 ### Geolocation

 Browser geolocation is used to allow Google Maps to display at the user's location.
-Due to Chrome's settings, which views non-HTTPS and non-localhost sources as insecure and disallows location tracking, the code sample cannot be run in the Chrome browser.

 ### FourSquare API